-- 1) Become dual-linguists at GCSE Level and make outstanding progress across the four disciplines of reading, writing, listening and speaking. - 2) Engage fully in the Language College by participating in foreign trips and exchange programmes and hosting exchange students. - Make an active contribution to the Language College community through commitment to the Language College's extra-curricular programme, including Extended Electives in further languages.
+- Become dual-linguists at GCSE Level and make outstanding progress across the four disciplines of reading, writing, listening and speaking. - Engage fully in the Language College by participating in foreign trips an exchange programmes and hosting exchange students. - Make an active contribution to the Language College community through commitment to the Language College's extra-curricular programme, including Extended Electives in further languages.. - Study Latin as After School weekly elective class (7-11) with a view to taking Latin GCSE.

-Language Scholarship Key Dates for Entry into Year 7 in September 2022:
+Language scholarship Key Dates for Entry into Year 7 in September 2023